Step 1: Sign up and create a station

 Go to the "Pilots" tab in the radio station's management area and you will see a Default pilot.

-The default pilot will play during those times in your station's schedules when you haven't scheduled anything.
+The default pilot will play during the times when you haven't scheduled anything.

 You can add a new pilot and set its rules.